-A ubiquitous roadside infrastructure of gantries, beacons, loops, cameras, cabinets and cables has been replaced by a vision of highly decentralized devices and vehicles connected via wireless communications and cloud computing.
+Ubiquitous roadside infrastructure of gantries, beacons, loops, cameras, cabinets and cables are being replaced by highly decentralized devices and vehicles connected via wireless communications and cloud computing.

 ITS is poised to transform transportation into a connected, dynamic component of the city-as-a-system.
-As traffic volumes continue to grow in the coming decades, the public sector will need to consider every possible opportunity to better manage all transportation systems and infrastructure.
+As traffic volumes continue to grow, the public sector will need to consider every possible opportunity to better manage all transportation systems and infrastructure.

 Road transport systems are evolving to meet the needs of a world on the move.
 From connected buses to self-driving cars, the transportation industry is harnessing the power of IP connectivity and the internet of things (IoT).
 Here's how.

-- Increase safety and security: Sensors and surveillance of every description feed a stream of information on everything from variations in speed, temperature and mechanical defects, to the number of cars waiting at an intersection.
-Our connected ITS solutions ensure this critical information is processed and acted on to ensure traveler safety and security.
+- Increase safety and security: Sensors and surveillance of all kinds deliver a stream of information on everything from variations in speed, temperature and mechanical defects, to the number of cars waiting at an intersection.
+ALE connected ITS solutions ensure this critical information is processed and acted on to ensure traveler safety and security.

 - Reduce congestion and energy use: Cities and urban regions around the world are facing increasing pressure on commuter systems, from highways to air and railway transit.
 Congestion is taking a toll on regional economic competitiveness, fuel use and the environment.
 The right network infrastructure lets you scale your resources to meet demand, with the agility to handle anything rush hour can throw at you.